16abhimasani/T-te.App/README.md

 ## Bugs and Issues

 The one bug I have right now is that the scroll arrow on the landing page does not smoothly scroll down like the other features.
+Update*: Arrow fixed now.
+Smooth scrolling accomplished.

 ## Creator